palpant-comp/TRIAGE-ParseR/README.md

 -g, Number of top genes to use (Default = 100, applicable only if the input is a table)

+-t, Number of iterations for model selection (Default = 100)

 -o, Output directory (Default = ./results)

 -e, Whether to perform GO enrichment analysis (1: Yes, default, 0: No)